Design Thinking for Customer Success: A Blueprint for Innovation, Not Sales

 Designing for the Customer’s Customer

 A product used by teachers isn’t successful unless students benefit.
 A platform built for logistics managers doesn’t win unless drivers and dispatchers gain efficiency.
 A marketing tool doesn’t deliver outcomes unless the campaign’s consumer responds.
-True Customer Success includes second-order impact.
+True Customer Success, and genuine Customer Transformation, includes second-order impact.
 It requires looking beyond the account to the broader ecosystem that surrounds it.

 Design Thinking pushes CS teams to expand their lens and ask deeper questions.
 Who is this ultimately for?
 What value chain reaction must occur for our customer to meet their goals?
 How do we help their users succeed?